tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 TBD: Better errors for "read note" and "get water"
 TBD: fix dup Room 'go' code for doorways and passages (?)
 TBD: search "somedays" for others
+TBD: re-order and consolidate 3.50+ plans and ideas